MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-onedrive-between-geo-locations.md

 ### Delve Geo URL updates

-Users will be sent to the Delve geo corresponding to their PDL only after their OneDrive has been moved to the new geo
+Users will be sent to the Delve geo corresponding to their PDL only after their OneDrive has been moved to the new geo.